 PARKLU is the only platform that provides a fully-functional Influencer Analytics tool.
 We are also the only fully bilingual platform with all-bilingual account managers.
 Our focus is 100% China.
 We do provide influencer support in Hong Kong via Instagram.
 We have influencer marketing partners that support the rest of APAC and the world.

 At PARKLU, we also produce more bilingual influencer marketing content than anyone.
-We publish Daily Insight infographics, weekly Blog articles, sponsor a weekly Podcast, monthly Vlog videos, monthly Industry Reports, annual KOL Catalog, create free tools like the KOL Budget Calculator, and publish brand campaign Case Studies.
+We publish Daily Insight infographics, weekly Blog articles, sponsor a weekly Podcast, monthly Vlog videos, monthly Industry Reports, annual KOL Catalogue, create free tools like the KOL Budget Calculator, and publish brand campaign Case Studies.
 We work extremely hard to develop transparency in the market and provide actionable resources for our clients and non-clients alike.

 Q: How famous should the Influencer be?